TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 22/2 Samuel 22.14.md

 ---

-Jehovah thundered from heaven, And the Most High uttered his voice.
+Yahweh thundered from heaven.
+The Most High uttered his voice.